zmx21/G2GSnake/README.md

 ## Running the Snakemake Pipeline - Method 1
 Only Docker needs to be installed as prerequisite (See [Dependencies](#dependencies)).

-This method works for all macOS and Linux.
+This method works for both macOS and Linux.
 A drawback is that the Snakefile cannot be modified to create custom rules or to modify existing rules.

 Launch G2GSnake pipeline which has been built as a Docker container.
 The number of cores can specified as an argument:
 ```